 You first need to establish wireless LAN communications between your computer and an access point (not supplied).
 See Windows Help and Support for more information.
-For help on setting up a wireless network, click Start, All Programs, and VAIO Easy Connect, and then follow the on-screen instructions of the Easy Internet Connection Setup.

 For details on how to select the channel that will be used by the access point, see the manual that came with your access point.